orcestra-campaign/book/orcestra_book/iwv_comparison.md

 Although the instruments broadly agree, we can already see some features of the measurement principle.
 E.g.:

 * The microwave retrieval (HAMP) produces artificially high values when flying over land (instead of ocean).
 These values have not yet been removed and are visible in the histogram.
-* Sometimes, the dropsondes didn't measure humidity at all vertical levels (sometimes even none at all).
-These values have not yet been masked in the current dataset.
 * The lower IWV values of hamp (e.g. < 30 kg/m2) correspond to the 3rd phase of ORCESTRA, which was based in Europe (see next figure).
 This period was not covered by RV Meteor and used fewer dropsondes.

 ```{code-cell} ipython3